ousmane-haidara/react-native-hot-toast/README.md

 - **Swipe to dismiss**
 - **Positional toasts** (top & bottom)
 - **Customizable** (custom styles, dimensions, duration, and even create your own component to be used in the toast)
 - Add support for **promises** <-- Really!
-Call `toast.promise(my_promise)` and watch react-native-toast work its magic, automatically updating the toast with a custom message on success -- or an error message on reject.
+Call `toast.promise(my_promise)` and watch react-native-hot-toast work its magic, automatically updating the toast with a custom message on success -- or an error message on reject.
 - Runs on **web**
 - Support for native modals
 - Callbacks for onPress, onShow, and onHide